Wirecloud/wirecloud/docs/development/platform/themes.md

 - `_variables.scss`: File defining the values of the constants used in the other SCSS files.
-- `modals/base.scss`: contains the style on the modals used in WireCloud.
+- `modals/base.scss`: contains the style used on all the modals used by WireCloud.
 - `modals/logs.scss`: contains the style used on the log modals.
 - `modals/upgrade_downgrade_component.scss`: contains the style used by the upgrade/downgrade modals used by the workspace view and the wiring editor view